MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/use-default-paper-size-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **Use Default Paper Size** property to specify whether or not the default paper size of the current printer is used when you print a form or report.
+Use the **Use Default Paper Size** property to specify whether or not the default paper size of the current printer is used when you print a form or report.

 ## Setting